Scanning Barcodes from Label Printing Scales on Point of Sale

 Setting up Items by Weight

-In order to use label printing scales, you’ll need to ensure that you set up items that are sold by weight using the barcode information.
-These items should have a SKU that is 5 digits long and must match the SKU that is configured on your scale.
+In order to use label printing scales, make sure that you set up items that are sold by weight using the barcode information.
+These items should have an SKU that is five digits long and must match the SKU that is configured on your scale.

 During checkout, scan the barcode label using your barcode scanner and the item will be added automatically to the customer’s cart.
 The item will appear with information from the total price on the barcode label with the item’s price and unit.

 Learn more about creating and managing items online.

 Note: Items will not scan correctly if the item SKU is not five digits or if the item has not been set up to be sold by weight.
 Additionally, the barcode on the label must contain item price information, not item weight information.

 The formats for EAN-13 and UPC-A barcodes are:

 02 (EAN-13) or 2 (UPC-A): These prefixes tell Square that the barcode has a price embedded.

 AAAAA: This the five-digit PLU of your item.
 These five digits also need to be entered in the item’s SKU field in your Square Item Library for this barcode to scan properly.